alexpaul/Graph/README.md

 struct Edge {
   public var source: Int
   public var destination: Int

+  // can also have a "weight" property
 }

 struct Node {
   public var value: Int

+  // can also have a "weight" property
 }

 struct Graph {